Is Genoa, Italy Worth Visiting?

 3. Visit the Treasure Museum in the Cathedral of Saint Lorenzo

-As devout Catholics, we love stepping into churches in Europe.
-We just know they’re always going to be stunning.
-The Cathedral of Saint Lorenzo in Genoa certainly doesn’t disappoint.
-However, the real treasure in this cathedral is off to the side, in what they call the Treasure Museum.
-This small museum has some incredible artifacts, including a real fragment of Jesus’ cross, a relic with a lock of the Virgin Mary’s hair, the ark of the ashes of John the Baptist, and the silver plate on which his head was presented to the Princess Salome.
-Religious or not, this is pretty epic.
+However, some of the real treasure in this cathedral is off to the side, in what they call the Treasure Museum.
+This small museum has some incredible artifacts, including a real fragment of Jesus’ cross, a relic with a lock of the Virgin Mary’s hair, the ark of the ashes of John the Baptist, and the silver plate on which his head was presented to Princess Salome.
+Religious or not, this is pretty epic and is easily one of the best places to visit in Genoa.

 Interior of San Lorenzo church in Genoa with black and white striped pillars